MattCSmith/Project-365/README.md

 ## Day 33
 I spent today working on a fix for the critical issue with timezones.
 I have fixed some of the timezone issues, but there are still some edge cases this will not work.
 Still considering a couple of ideas, but the solution might be to rank the leaderboard by a different metric.

+## Day 34
+- ✅ Trialed a couple of alternative methods to rank the leaderboard
+- ✅ Settled on ranking the leader board by attempting to extract the user delared day number.
+- ✅ Set up logging to test the concept overnight